Brachial Plexus Injuries

 - An arm that hangs limply

 A healthcare provider will examine your hand and arm.
-He or she will test for feeling and function to help diagnose this type of injury.
+They will test for feeling and function to help diagnose this type of injury.

 These are other diagnostic tests often used:

-- Imaging tests, such as an MRI scan or CT scan
+- Imaging tests, such as an ultrasound (sonogram), MRI, or CT scan

 - X-ray of the neck and shoulder area